THE secrets of YIFY and high quality and small file sizes are not so secret after all…

 Lesson #10 Use filters and “effects”

 If you’re a hardcore file sharer who wants to keep the film in as much of its original form and detail, then too bad- “600mb 720p mkv” style ain’t for you.
-On the YIFY website he clearly states that he uses a combination of software and settings that work best, which will most likely include filters such as “contrast”, “cartoon” or “denoise”.
+On the YIFY website he clearly states that he uses a combination of software and settings that work best, which might include filters such as “contrast”, “cartoon” or “denoise”.

 A light amount of Cartoon special effects will simplify colors, reduce file size requirements while making the film still seem high quality.